tmartiro/monfolder/README.md

 ## monfolder

 This version is monitor mount point for a new file creation.
-The program figures out even if file is created in subdirectories (recursive way).
-When file is created it executes specified script which was passed as an argument to binary.
+The program supports recursive monitoring of file creation.
+When file is created the program executes specified script which was passed itself as an argument.

 It uses linux kernel  fanotify API for monitoring events. [http://man7.org/linux/man-pages/man7/fanotify.7.html]